pingcap/docs/tidb-cloud/tidb-cloud-support.md

 To check or upgrade your support plan, perform the following steps:

-1. On your TiDB Cloud console, click the <MDSvgIcon name="icon-top-support" /> icon in the upper-right corner of the top navigation bar, and click **Know Support Plan**.
+1. On your TiDB Cloud console, click the <MDSvgIcon name="icon-top-support" /> icon in the upper-right corner of the top navigation bar, and click **View Support Plan**.

     The support page is displayed.
 On this page, you can see your **Current Plan**.
 By default, the **Basic** free plan is selected.